armbur/microbitmusiccontroller/README.md

 Once you have the microbit configured correctly, use plug the *Micro USB cable* into the *KS0468 Keyestudio Micro:bit Main board* and then into your computer.
 Using a compatible Micro:bit python editor, like Mu-Editor or [Microbit Python Editor](https://python.microbit.org/v/2.0), upload [python code](https://github.com/armbur/microbitmusiccontroller/blob/master/music_controller.py) to the microbit.

  ## General Instructions on how to use the Music Controller
- The music controller has two functions of play:
+ The music controller has two modes of play:
  1. Free Play
  2. Pitch Modulator